michaeloconnorSE/flogo/docs/content/getting-started/getting-started-cli.md

 ---

 ### Before you get started
-Before you can get started with the cli tools you need to make sure you the [Go programming language](https://golang.org/doc/install) installed.
+Before you can get started with the cli tools you need to make sure you have the [Go programming language](https://golang.org/doc/install) installed.

 {{% notice info %}}
 Don't forget to set your `GOPATH` variable and make sure that `$GOPATH/bin` is part of your path. (see [here](https://golang.org/doc/code.html#GOPATH) or [here](https://github.com/golang/go/wiki/SettingGOPATH) for more details)